 1. Don’t compete with yourself.

-Want to sell more?
+Minimize your competition by staggering your auction selling times, so that your own auctions are not competing with each other.
+Think of supply and demand.
+Too many listings for the same product drive the price of that product down.
+By staggering your listing times you are able to reach more customers and potentially earn higher winning bids for your auctions.
+End auctions on separate days; this will enable buyers to bid on your auctions in the event that they either lost the auction, or forgot to bid while watching the listing.Want to sell more?
 List one of each type of product as a Buy It Now with a reasonably high set price.
 This practice benefits you two-fold.
 First, a buyer that doesn’t want to wait for an auction to end doesn’t have to – they can buy it now.
 Second, by using a reasonably high price for the buy it now price point you are setting the bar for what that product is worth.
 If a customer happens to win the product through one your auctions listings for less, than they will feel that they got a great deal.
 Who doesn’t love a deal?

 2. Select an appropriate starting price.

 Choosing a starting price is a little tricky.
 If you start your item too high then you might not get any bids; however, if your auction starting price is too low – and stays low—you cheat yourself out of a reasonable selling price.
 The best way to handle selecting an appropriate starting price is to research the market.
 Examine other auctions to determine what price the product has been selling at; look at current auctions to see what price point the product is earning.
-Use these figures to determine a reasonable starting price for your auction.
+Use these figures to determine a reasonable starting price for your auction.3.
+Avoid keyword spamming.

 What is keyword spamming?
 First let us take a look at keywords.
 Keywords are important; they are what connect buyers to sellers.
 Buyers enter words as search terms; those words are called keywords.
 When the keywords in a search match your auction, then your listing appears in the buyer’s results.
 As a seller, you want your auction to reach as many potential buyers as possible.
 The temptation to add as many keywords as possible is overwhelming to some sellers; so much that they add irrelevant keywords just to increase the exposure of their auctions.
-Adding irrelevant keywords to an auction is known as keyword spamming.
+Adding irrelevant keywords to an auction is known as keyword spamming.What harm can keyword spamming cause?
+Keyword spamming is not helpful to buyers or sellers.
+Keyword spamming wastes time.
+Buyers search for a specific type of item.
+When a buyer clicks on an auction with the keywords “iPod Nano” only to find out that the auction is for a cell phone, he is going to be frustrated.
+With hundreds or thousands of search results, who has time to read irrelevant listings?

 Keyword spamming makes selling difficult.
 In the example above, the seller who listed the cell phone as an iPod Nano makes selling iPod Nanos harder.
 Buyers must weed through more auctions than necessary to find what they are looking for; some buyers give up after wasting too much time reading unwanted auctions.